 All staff follow the behaviour policy and receive additional training when required.
-We are supported as a school by the DASP Behaviour Support Service, and can call on them for any support or advice if needed, either for individual children or any members of staff.
+The headteacher, as a trauma informed practitioner, will lead on supporting staff with a child's behaviour.
 This has included, in the past, training sessions with support staff and lunchtime staff.
 Additional training is provided by outside agencies and internal training by the SENCO (special educational needs co-coordinator) or SLT.